-Many of you might think if there are so many online resources available, why would you need a book?
+Many of you might think if there are so many online courses available, why would you need a book?

 The book teaches you some important concepts about graphic design and illustration that most tutorial videos don’t.
 Video tutorials are good for solving specific problems that you search for, while books are teaching you about Adobe Illustrator in general.

-Actually, the books also come with practice and step by step guide which is good for learning the tool deeper instead of only learning how to solve a specific problem.
+Actually, the books also come with practice and step-by-step guides which is good for learning the tool deeper instead of only learning how to solve a specific problem.
 I think it’s a good idea for beginners to start with a book for a more systematic way of learning.

-In this article, you’ll find five awesome books for learning Adobe Illustrator.
+In this article, you’ll find five awesome Adobe Illustrator books.
 All books on the list are beginner-friendly, but some are more basic while others are more in-depth.

 Table of Contents

 This book has both Kindle and paperback versions so you can choose how you prefer to read.
 There are 20 chapters explaining the basic tools along with some productivity tips and learning resources in the last two chapters.